ValiDraganescu/serverless-log-remover/README.md

 # Serverless log remover
 A plugin for the [Serverless Framework](https://serverless.com/).

-It does what the name says: removes logs from your JS code when you deploy your services.
+It does what the name says (and more): removes logs from your JS code when you deploy your services.

 I created it to remove logs after the compile step of the [serverless-plugin-typescript](https://github.com/prismagraphql/serverless-plugin-typescript)
 It also works nice with the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.